fnasim/WebCompile/README.md

 * Install Go 1.4+
 * Install docker (Mac is OK, use boot2docker)
 * Install docker image 'mono:latest'
-* Set up a directory 'runs' with write access
+* Create new a directory 'runs' with write access
-* Edit webcompile.go and set configuration
+* Edit config.go and set configuration options
-* go build webcompile.go && ./webcompile (will need to "go get" a few packages)
+* go build -o webcompile *.go (will need to "go get" a few packages)
+* ./webcompile

 ## Test